italian neorealism

 est. 1943 – 1954

 In the aftermath of World War II, Italy was a country in ruins, both physically and economically.
-Amidst the rubble and despair, a group of visionary filmmakers emerged to breathe a new life into cinema.
-They created a film movement that would forever change the course of cinema’s history – Italian Neorealism.
+Amidst the rubble and despair, a group of visionary filmmakers arose to breathe new life into cinema by creating a film movement that would forever change the course of cinema’s history.

 Origins of Italian Neorealism